badsectorlabs/ludus/docs/versioned_docs/version-1/troubleshooting/templates.md

 The MTU of your Ludus host may be less than the standard 1500, which is the MTU for the `vmbr100` "WAN" network and each range network.

-If this is the case, you can add `mtu 1420` (or the value of your WAN interface's MTU) to `/etc/network/interfaces` on the Proxmox host.
-Range networks are SDN VNets in the `ludus` zone and are created automatically by `ludus-server` — there is no playbook to edit.
-If you need a custom MTU on every range network, set it on the `ludus` SDN zone (Datacenter → SDN → Zones → `ludus` → MTU) and apply the SDN config.
+If this is the case, you can add `mtu 1420` (or the value of your WAN interface's MTU) to `/etc/network/interfaces`.
+To make this change apply to users created in the future, edit the template in `/opt/ludus/ansible/user-management/vmbr-management.yml` to add the MTU value to the interface block.